Videos are playing a huge role in generating engagement, conversion rates, time on site, and sales. This is why you see them everywhere nowadays.

 There are many ways to market a product or service.
 You can hold seminars, trade shows, and one of the best ways is by creating explainer videos.

 There is an explainer video on the landing page that explains more about DigitalMarketers’ elite coaching program.
-This is a great example of how to attract visitors into your program.
+This is a great example of how to attract visitors to your program.

 Using the video as a centerpiece, the landing page provides a compelling headline, details about their program explaining why you would want to use the service, along with a call to action to join their program.

-With more and more consumers watching videos online, these landing pages are incredibly effective as you can see from this example from LinkFluencer.
+With more and more consumers watching videos online, these landing pages are incredibly effective, from this example from LinkFluencer.

 An excellent example of using video to attract new customers in today’s digital environment is the design of the website, which incorporates a video on the right, with just the right amount of text on the left.

-In this example, your attention is immediately hooked by an attractive yet minimalistic visual with some light details about the platform.
+In this example, an attractive yet minimalistic visual immediately hooks your attention with some light details about the platform.
 The copy includes the reason for the video is on the landing page and a call to action that is clear and concise.
-This shows how video can increase sales through
+This shows how video can increase sales through , lead conversions, and overall conversions.

 Bit.ai’s video landing page is a great example of a video landing page that inspires users to sign up right away.

-They have a breezy walkthrough video on their site showing their platform in action, ensuring an ever-evolving experience.
+They have a breezy walkthrough video on their site showing their platform in action, making sure an ever-evolving experience.
 Unless your landing page has a bit of motion or video, your conversion rate will drop, and the people at Bit.ai know this.

 Every element of their landing page points toward the call to action “Get Started For Free”.
 This is a great example of a landing page, and the video helps to capture attention with this one.
 The color scheme is also very easy on the eyes, so that’s another thing that works in favor of this landing page.